kgrid/kgrid-cli/docs/README.md

   $ kgrid create [KO]

 OPTIONS
   -h, --help  show CLI help
-  --bundled    Using the template for bundled KO --executive  Using the template for executive KO --simple     Using the simple template

 DESCRIPTION
   The create command requires a name for the knowledge object.